EternityForest/hardlinep2p/README.md

 ## Android Support
 There is an Android app that only supports client mode, but allows you to access the services on port 7009.
 As it does not use any kind of DHT, data usage should be extremely low.
 I don't have any new devices to test with, but it works fine on older android.
 This is my very first android app ever, so expect bugs!

+On Android, you can create services through the GUI.
+Cache and service info will Always be on the SD card if possible and will even be copied there from internal storage.
+Keep both device and card safe if the private keys thereon are important!!!!!!

 ## Security Considerations